K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 ## Calling RPG via The PHP Toolkit Over PDO ODBC When PHP Runs On Linux / Windows

 It is possible to call RPG from another server over ODBC.
 This uses your PDO connection referenced above.
 Below is the code from my application running in Zend Framework.
+Notice on instantiation of the toolkit (the new Toolkit line) I am passing the current database connection, and the fourth parameter is 'pdo'.
+This is allowing the Toolkit to use our current resources over the PDO object over ODBC to call RPG on the IBM i (yes this is ridiculously cool).

 [IBM i PHP Toolkit](https://github.com/zendtech/IbmiToolkit){:target="_blank" rel="noopener"}